Denis O'Brien (police officer): World War II

 During the Second World War O'Brien was a Detective Sergeant in the Special Branch Division, which had its headquarters at Dublin Castle.
-The Special Branch Division was then largely tasked with hunting down foreign spies and members of the IRA, who were interned and held without trial in the Curragh Camp.
-De Valera's government regarded the collaboration of the IRA with the intelligence services of Nazi Germany as a serious threat to Irish neutrality and its national security.
+The Special Branch Division was then largely tasked with hunting down foreign spies, shot down Allied and Axis airmen, and members of the IRA, who were interned and held for the duration of hostilities in the Curragh Camp, County Kildare.
+De Valera's government regarded the collaboration of the IRA with the intelligence services of Nazi Germany as a serious threat to Irish neutrality and, especially considering Winston Churchill's recent decision to order the invasions of several other neutral nations, Ireland's national security.

-According to historian Tim Pat Coogan, "An iron gloved approached to the IRA was the order of the day with vigorous raids and interrogations.
+According to historian Tim Pat Coogan, "An iron-gloved approach to the IRA was the order of the day with vigorous raids and interrogations.
 As a result, relations between individual IRA men and the Special Branch became understandably strained, and the IRA, in its shattered and disorganised condition, came to regard the Special Branch as a greater enemy than the British Crown."

+Detective Sergeant O'Brien was involved in investigating the murders of two colleagues during a Garda raid on an IRA training centre at 98A Rathgar Road, Dublin on 16 August 1940, just two years before his own ambush and murder.
+Violent resistance to the Special Branch raiding party resulted in the murders of Detective Sergeant Patrick McKeown and Detective Garda Richard Hyland.
+Contrary to militant republican lore, Denis O'Brien was not part of the Garda raiding party at Rathgar Road.
+His role in the investigation, however, did result in the arrest, trial, and executions of IRA members Patrick McGrath, Thomas Harte, and Tom Hunt.